 Don’t Fumble the Hand-Off (of the Backlog)

-A few weeks after go-live, your hypercare will end.
+1-2 months after go-live, your hypercare will end.
 There’s no more budget left and everyone’s getting assigned to new projects.
 That, however, doesn’t mean all the issues you’ve had on the project miraculously disappear.
 How you handle them now will determine the future success of the solution.

 Issues That Can Be Closed and Never Fixed